Balamaloth/wd101/README.md

 <h2> ## 📌 Features</h2>

-✅ Simple and clean UI
+✅ Simple and clean UI <BR>
-✅ Input validation (e.g. email, date of birth)
+✅ Input validation (e.g. email, date of birth) <br>
-✅ Responsive design for mobile and desktop
+✅ Responsive design for mobile and desktop <br>
-✅ Submit button with interactive behavior
+✅ Submit button with interactive behavior <br>
-✅ Easy to extend for other form projects
+✅ Easy to extend for other form projects <br>

 ---